How many points would you give this story?

 The story

-Add a form to the page that lets you select another (full) date or a specific day by adding “All years” to the year field.
+Add a form to the page that lets you select a specific date or all days by adding “All years” to the year field.
 Have the form post to a different route than the actual birthday page.

 So?
 How much story points would you give this?
 Is it a small, medium or large task?
 Try to think of the things you have to do.